lf-lang/lf-lang.github.io/packages/documentation/copy/en/embedded/Zephyr.md

   352 | #error "Threaded support on Zephyr is not supported"
 ```

-Threaded Zephyr support will be added shortly.
+Threaded Zephyr support is expected to be available soon.